nlmenke/repairs/readme.md

 # Repairs

-Keeps track of items currently in the possession of Gamers inc. Orlando.
-Also holds information about the owner of all these items and whether it is still under warranty.
+Originally written for a company I used to work for to keep track of consoles in for repair and contact information for the people who owned them.
+It also helps keep track of whether the console is under warranty with the company.

 ## Features

 ### For Employees

 * List of repairs
     * 50 per page
 * Date dropped off
 * Date console was repaired
 * Date console was tested